Techgypsies/existing-digitally-media-identity-and-intellectual-property/README.md

-# existing-digitally-media-identity-and-intellectual-property
+# Existing Digitally: Media, Identity, and Intellectual Property

-This is working talk for Emerson College.
+This is a workshop for Emerson College, September 10, 2015.